usmqe/usmqe-testdoc/web/tendrl/cluster_context_switcher.rst

 .. test_action::
    :step:
-       Click on the name of first imported cluster in the cluster list.
+       Click on the name of first imported cluster in the cluster list rendered on ``All clusters`` page.
+Not from ``Context switcher`` drop down menu.
    :result:
        Page is redirected to ``Hosts`` page and list of hosts is shown.